 The National Manufacturing Debate is an annual event hosted by Cranfield University.
 The event brings together manufacturing professionals from a range of sectors to discuss and debate current challenges in the industry, and encourage networking and collaboration across the sector to enable continued and long-term growth.

-The 2020 topic is Decarbonisation: opportunities for the manufacturing sector.
+The 2020 event will take place online and will address the topic of decarbonisation: opportunities for the manufacturing sector.

-This is a subject of great relevance to the world and the UK’s ambitious net zero CO2 targets.
-Most industry leaders are acutely aware that the concept of sustainability is firmly on everyone’s agenda with climate change effects impacting global supply chains and quality of life.
-It is considered critical to survive and thrive in the background of accelerating change - the UK manufacturing industry sector, along with government bodies and institutions, need to adopt the right decarbonisation practices, policies and support strategies.
-Notable speakers from industry and academia will be keynote speakers and participate in a facilitated debate, giving the opportunity to connect the theme to the latest discourse on the country’s net zero targets.
+Encouraged by the success of collaborative efforts during COVID-19, such as the Ventilator Challenge UK, most industry leaders are acutely aware that the concept of sustainability is firmly on everyone’s agenda, with climate change impacting global supply chains and quality of life.
+Enhanced resilience and agility can only qualify as 'building back better' if the UK manufacturing industry sector, along with government bodies and institutions, adopt the right decarbonisation practices, policies and support strategies.

-With and the urgency placed on decarbonisation targets, manufacturing will continue to attract attention as the sector responsible for providing sustainable food, products, packaging and doing so with zero CO2.
-Giving tangible and practical examples of manufacturing’s state of play with decarbonisation, including opportunities for new business revenue, is necessary so that an upbeat 'can do' approach to this important and complex issue can get momentum, starting the debate with enthusiasm and hoping that manufacturing can play a big role towards net zero and IPCC 1.5.
+With all the urgency placed on decarbonisation targets, manufacturing will continue to attract attention as the sector responsible for providing sustainable food, products, packaging and doing so with net zero CO2.
+Giving tangible and practical examples of manufacturing’s state of play with decarbonisation, including opportunities for new business revenue, is necessary so that an upbeat 'can do' approach to this important and complex issue can gain momentum, starting the debate with enthusiasm and hoping that manufacturing can play a leading role towards net zero and IPCC 1.5.

 The National Manufacturing Debate will be hosted by Rosa Wilkinson, Communications Director, High Value Manufacturing Catapult.